 Creating PBR Materials in Blender

 Create your materials within Blender using Principled BSDF Shader Nodes.
-Export them according to the Blender Documentation (see here).
-Note: Second Life does not support BSDF Clearcoat, Subsurface, Anisotropy or Transmission parameters at this time.
+Export them according to the official Blender Documentation for glTF materials.
+Second Life does not support BSDF Clearcoat, Subsurface, Anisotropy or Transmission parameters at this time.

 Initial Tests of PBR Materials on Second Life Beta Test Grid (Aditi)